 In episode six, Yaritza states that she is ‘not Catholic’ while in episode two Ricardo describes here as having ‘seemed ageless’ when he first met her; these statements suggest she may be the Aztec death goddess Mictecacihuatl, who shares many attributes with Santa Muerte to the extent that, according to Chestnut, some consider the folk-saint to be the goddess’s modern iteration (2012: 28).
 However, Mictecacihuatl, like Santa Muerte, is not usually depicted as being violent; instead, she is the Queen of Mictlān, the Aztec underworld, which she rules over with her husband, Mictlāntēcutli.
 In some versions of Mictecacihuatl’s origin myth, she is represented as having been a mortal who was sacrificed as an infant, suggesting a sympathy for the plight of women in a patriarchal society, which is also evident in Yaritza.
 While no definitive explanation for Yaritza is provided in Too Old… we may speculate that she is an iteration of, or a related entity to, Mictecacihuatl and/or Santa Muerte whose violent acts are necessary under the brutal conditions of twenty-first century ‘narco-capitalism’.

 Re-watching the first episode of Too Old… in the light of Yaritza’s actions throughout the rest of the series, she becomes a significant, or present, absence in the episode, with the mural and the stage magician discussed above foreshadowing her centrality to the series’ narrative.
 That she is later represented as something otherworldly raises questions about the extent of her influence over events.
 In the second episode, Ricardo tells Jesus that when he found Yaritza in the desert, ‘she appeared out of nowhere, out of the dust’; however, we might speculate that the Don only found her because Yaritza summoned him.
-We can look at Ricardo’s ‘discovery’ of Yaritza in terms of one of the functions of Scovell’s Folk Horror Chain: ‘to highlight connections and strong ideas between cause and effect, idea and action, the summoning and the summoned’ (15).
+We can look at Ricardo’s ‘discovery’ of Yaritza in terms of one of the functions of Scovell’s Folk Horror Chain: ‘to highlight connections and strong ideas between cause and effect, idea and action, the summoning and the summoned’ (2017: 15).
 Ricardo tells Jesus that when he found Yaritza it was ‘as if she was waiting for me’ and says she ‘seemed ageless’ despite being a child.
 He also tells Jesus that Yaritza’s ‘scent reminded me of your mother’, Magdalena, and that ‘even now when I look into Yaritza’s eyes, I feel my sister looking back at me’.
 The Don then says he feels the ‘same thing’ when he looks at Jesus, whom he then refers to as his ‘son’ saying Jesus has ‘my hands, my eyes, my mouth’.
-This dialogue suggests an incestuous relationship between Ricardo and Magdalena – as does the episode’s title, ‘The Lovers’ - foreshadowing Jesus’s latter confession of a similar relationship with his mother, which he and Yaritza enact in sexual roleplay after they marry and return to the US following Ricardo’s death.
+This dialogue suggests an incestuous relationship between Ricardo and Magdalena – as does the episode’s title, ‘The Lovers’ - foreshadowing Jesus’s latter confession of a similar relationship with his mother, which he and Yaritza enact in sexual role-play after they marry and return to the US following Ricardo’s death.
 Yaritza’s association with Magdalena is also foreshadowed in the first episode, in the same scene at Larry’s wake where we see the stage magician who is in a dressing room with another performer, strongly resembling Magdalena.
 This performer applies make-up at a dressing table in a pose similar to that in which Magdalena is shown in flashbacks throughout the series and which Yaritza repeats when she moves into Jesus’s palatial childhood home as his wife.
 The scene between Ricardo and Jesus ends with a cut to Yaritza over which the Don speaks the name ‘Magdalena’, demonstrating his belief that they are one and the same.